Shy-Rez/EventLens/ARCHITECTURE.md

 # Architecture Diagram

-This document outlines the architecture, data flows, and infrastructure design for the **Event & Media Management Platform**.
-The system is built as a decoupled, full-stack SaaS application emphasizing scalable cloud storage, real-time event-driven interactions, and AI processing.
+This document outlines the architecture, data flows, and infrastructure design for the **EventLens Platform**.
+The system is built as a decoupled, full stack SaaS application emphasizing scalable cloud storage, real time event driven interactions, and AI processing.

 ## System Architecture